The other day I did a poll in our community of Facebook group admins to see how many of them ever landed in Facebook jail. 😏

 You get this notification from Facebook

-To avoid Facebook jail and still be able to post to multiple groups on Facebook.
+How to avoid Facebook jail and post to multiple Facebook groups?

 Not only are you able to post across all your Facebook groups in just a click but you can do that without getting blocked by Facebook.